nextcord/nextcord/docs/api.rst

             This trigger type is not released, so they can't be used in most servers.
     .. attribute:: spam

-        The auto moderation rule will be triggered if someone spam.
+        The auto moderation rule will be triggered if someone spams.

         .. note::